gheorghina/gheorghina.github.io/about.md

 ## Blog Purpose

 In this blog space I will mainly keep my notes but I will also try to write advices and recommendations that may also help you.

-You may find posts on books, courses, practices, career advices or even some details working with various technologies and frameworks.
+You will find here: thoughts on coding, software architecture design, ideas for solving business problems, advices for growing as an engineer and more importantly, advices for growing as a leader.